-• Have information added to your medical record to make it more accurate or complete.
+• Have information added to your medical record to make it more complete or accurate.

 This right is called the right to amend your record.
 In certain cases, your provider can deny your request to amend your record.
 If this happens, you have the right to add your own short statement to your medical record.